knoxstation/SPORE/README.md

 SPORE's Terms of Use can be viewed [here](TOS.md)

 # Contact
-Questions or comments? dont be afraid to hit me up:
+Questions or comments? don't be afraid to hit me up:

 Website: https://knoxstation.neocities.org <br><br>
 Email: knoxstation.art@gmail.com